brsordk/HICA/README.md

 -	Computer Vision Toolbox
 -	Image Processing Toolbox

+It is recommended to install the newest version of MATLAB software.
 In case of using CAD models as inputs, the HICA requires a CAD processing software with the following properties:

 -	The CAD tool is able to export images of CAD models automatically (e.g., SolidWorks Task Scheduler)